-This module collects information on sales and alternative uses, other than home consumption, of all crops harvested in the reference rainy season.
+This module collects information on sales and alternative uses, other than home consumption, and post-harvest labor for of all crops harvested in the reference rainy season.

 First, by referring to Module G, list one crop per row, all crops that were harvested in the reference rainy season.
-Then, ask about each crop, going through the entire module one row/crop at a time, before asking questions on the next crop..
+Then, ask about each crop, going through the entire module one row/crop at a time, before asking questions on the next crop.